kubernetes-retired/contrib/ingress/controllers/nginx/README.md

 ### Local cluster

-Using [`hack/local-up-cluster.sh`](https://github.com/kubernetes/kubernetes/blob/master/hack/local-up-cluster.sh) is possible to start a local kubernetes cluster consisting of a master and a single node.
+Using [`hack/local-up-cluster.sh`](https://github.com/kubernetes/kubernetes/blob/master/hack/local-up-cluster.sh), it is possible to start a local kubernetes cluster consisting of a master and a single node.
 Please read [running-locally.md](https://github.com/kubernetes/kubernetes/blob/master/docs/devel/running-locally.md) for more details.

-Use of `hostNetwork: true` in the ingress controller is required to falls back at localhost:8080 for the apiserver if every other client creation check fails (eg: service account not present, kubeconfig doesn't exist, no master env vars...)
+Use of `hostNetwork: true` in the ingress controller is required to fall back at localhost:8080 for the apiserver if every other client creation check fails (eg: service account not present, kubeconfig doesn't exist, no master env vars...)

 ### Debug & Troubleshooting